 - The variable <KEYSTORE_PASSWORD> is your keystore password.

-You've now generated a keystore in your server's bin directory.
+You've now generated a keystore in your core server's overlay bin directory.

-<SERVER_NAME> has to be the domain name on your certificate, and not the machine name.
-To use HTTPS, the core server needs a DNS name that's accessible to the clients.
+<CORE_SERVER_NAME> has to be the domain name on your certificate, and not the machine name.
+To use HTTPS, the core server needs a DNS name that's accessible to the integrations.

 a) Update the endpointPort value if you use a different port for secure communication.
-By default, all clients and language servers connect to the core server through port 8031.
+By default, all integrations connect to the core server through port 8031.
 If your security policy requires secure communication to go through a specific port such as 443, add the extra endpointPort as follows:

 sslKeystore=<KEYSTORE_NAME> sslKeystorePassword=<PASSWORD> sslTruststore=<KEYSTORE_NAME> sslTruststorePassword=<PASSWORD>Example: